 D.Va: A giant gorilla!
 Just like in those old video games.Winston: [chuckles] I get that a lot.

 - Rampage: This game lets you play as an Expy of either King Kong (named George), Godzilla (named Lizzie), or a giant wolf (named Ralph).
 The object of the game is to...well...rampage across the world and destroy as much as possible.
 A Game Over implies that all three monsters are actually mutated humans, as they revert back to human form after taking too much damage.

-- Kommie Kong from Heavy Weapon is a giant gorilla with cybernetic attachments that your tank has to fight as one of the bosses.
+- Kommie Kong (renamed Gorillazilla in the Updated Re-release) from Heavy Weapon is a giant gorilla with cybernetic attachments that your tank has to fight as one of the bosses.

 - War of the Monsters: One of the principal monsters (to the point he's featured on the game's cover) that you can play as is a gigantic ape called Conga, who's special attack is his devastating roar.
 He even scales a skyscraper during his introduction animation in story mode.
 His origin is revealed that he was a chimpanzee launched in a rocket that collided with a crashing flying saucer.

 - Primal Rage features two King Kong Copies, both of which are deities with the form of gigantic apes: Blizzard, the God of Good and leader of the Virtuous Beasts who wields cryokinetic powers; and Chaos, the God of Decay and most foul and disgusting of the Destructive Beasts, who fights with flying vomit, noxious flatulence and acidic urine.

 - One of the three original bosses in ARK: Survival Evolved is this, referred to as the Megapithecus.